malte-j/portfolio/content/projects/piko/index.md

 featured: false
 ---

 The first iteration of my text editor, Piko.
-The special thing about it is that it stores the content compressed in the url, so you can bookmark your current work and access it just through that.
+The special thing about it is that it stores the current text in the url in a compressed form, so you can bookmark your the page you're working on and access it later using only that.
+Share the URL with everybody, without a byte of it getting stored on a server.
 It also works offline as it's a fully featured PWA.